-This is a little trick I use to draw empathy from the sometimes grouchy TSA agents.
 Once they can see your PICC line sleeve and an IV pump running, then they are more likely to treat you with the kindness and respect that you deserve.
 This will often help you jump to the front of the line and gain extra assistance while going through security, which makes the traveling process less stressful.

-All you have to do is tell the check in agent that you have a medical condition once you reach your gate!
+All you have to do is tell the check-in agent that you have a medical condition once you reach your gate!
 I usually mention that I have a PICC Line and show them my PICC line sleeve so that they have visual confirmation.
 They will allow you to board with the “Passengers Who Need Extra Time To Board.”
 It is that simple!

 Medical carry-ons can be heavy.
-Ask the stewardess or a fellow passenger to help you store your bags for you in the overhead compartment so that you do not have to lift your heavy bag.
+Ask a stewardess or a fellow passenger to help you store your bags in the overhead compartment so that you do not have to lift your heavy bag.
 With a PICC line, you should not be lifting anything heavier than a gallon of milk.
 Once someone can visibly see your PICC line sleeve or extension tubing, people tend to be more willing to help.

 Running an IV full of powerful medication often leaves a bad taste in your mouth.
 If you flag down the same stewardess who helped you with your bags beforehand and explain that your medication left a bad taste, they are usually more than willing to sneak you extra drinks and snacks!

 Note: All of the above tips are based on my personal experiences.